Message from the Chair

 Justice Studies graduates cross disciplinary boundaries to understand the realities of crime, law and justice; and lead efforts for improving current practices and developing meaningful alternatives.
 We want our graduates to apply analytical thinking and interdisciplinary perspectives; develop a repertoire of transferable skills, including writing, research, problem-solving; and maintain a commitment to work for positive change in institutional and social responses to crime, inequalities, and injustice.

 When the Police School opened in 1930, SJSU became the first university in the USA to offer a degree in criminal justice.
 That tradition of excellence and innovation continues.
 In 2003, we added forensic science and became the Department of Justice Studies, a multidisciplinary department that encompasses criminal justice and criminology, but also forensic science, legal studies, and human rights.
 We offer the BS in Justice Studies, with a concentration in criminology; a BS in Forensic Science with concentrations in Biology and Chemistry; and minors in Legal Studies, Human Rights, and Forensic Science.
-Starting this year, we will offer a concentration in Digital Evidence within the Forensic Science program.
+Starting Fall 2020, we offer a concentration in Digital Evidence within the Forensic Science program.

 In addition to our undergraduate programs, we offer two graduate programs: the MS degree in Justice Studies, and an online program, the MS in Criminology-Concentration in Global Criminology.
 We have designed our curriculum to provide an academic and practical understanding of justice in local, national, and international contexts.